Zkyusya/stage1_hnginternship/README.md

 bash
 Copy code
 #!/bin/bash
 # Check if the script is run as root
 if [[ $EUID -ne 0 ]]; then
    echo "This script must be run as root" exit 1 fi

-2. Validate Input File: Checks if the input file containing user details is provided.
+2. Validate Input File: Checks if the input file containing user details is provided
 # Check if the input file is provided
 if [ -z "$1" ]; then
     echo "Usage: $0 <user_list_file>"